About AABB’s Standards Programs

 A volunteer committee of experts, known as a Standards Program Unit (SPU), develops each set of Standards.
 Each SPU is composed of AABB members who serve as technical experts, liaisons from other AABB committees, and representatives from other organizations.

 The Standards requirements are based on good medical practice, scientific data, principles associated with good manufacturing practices and quality assurance, and applicable regulations.
 When possible, the standards are written to be consistent with the requirements of other standards setting and accrediting bodies and to recognize regulatory environments different form that of the United States.

 apply to serve on an SPU at any point during the year.
 Terms of service last for a minimum of one edition of Standards and a maximum of two editions.
 Committee membership is determined once every two years for each edition of Standards and approved by the current or incoming chair of the SPU and the AABB Board of Directors.

 Setting Standards Around the World

-AABB Standards are a matrix that combines internationally accepted quality management system requirements with technical requirements appropriate for each given discipline.
+AABB Standards combine internationally accepted quality management system requirements with relevant technical requirements for each discipline.
 As such, the Standards can serve as the basis for accreditation anywhere in the world.
-Due to the fact that some requirements are based on the United States of America’s Food and Drug Administration, a committee of volunteers with international expertise can review requests for variance that involve a departure from U.S. public health priorities.
+While some requirements are based on the U.S. FDA’s regulations, a committee with international expertise can review requests for variance that involve a departure from U.S. public health priorities.
+Learn more about

-AABB has also sought to promote the development of public health systems through international standards-setting.
-AABB is using standards templates that incorporate blood banking terminology and are compatible with the universally accepted ISO (International Organization for Standardization) 9000 standards to assist the Latin American, Caribbean, and African regions in developing region-specific standards.
-AABB is hopeful that these standards templates can continue to be used as the foundation for standards-setting and accreditation programs in any region of the world.
+AABB has also helped international public health systems by using Standards templates to assist the Latin American, Caribbean, and African regions in developing region-specific standards.
+AABB hopes that these Standards templates, which incorporate blood banking terminology and are compatible with the universally accepted ISO (International Organization for Standardization) 9000 standards, can be used as the foundation for standards-setting and accreditation programs in any region of the world.